irfanhakim-as/linux-wiki/topics/touchpad.md

 ### Steps

 > [!NOTE]
-> This is intended for the Mozilla Firefox Flatpak and the X11 graphics platform.
+> This is intended for the Mozilla Firefox and Mozilla Thunderbird Flatpak and the X11 graphics platform.

 1. Launch the **Flatseal** application.
 [Install](./plasma-discover.md#software-installation-and-update) [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) if you haven't already.